Continuity of quantum conditional information

 with $\epsilon:=\|\rho-\sigma\|_1$ and $d$ the dimension of the space spanned by $\rho$ and $\sigma$.

 \textbf{Acknowledgements:} This work was done while one of us (M.F.) visited the Institute of Theoretical Physics and Astrophysics in Gda\'nsk.
 It is a pleasure to acknowledge the fruitful atmosphere and warm hospitality during this visit.
-This work was partially supported by grant KBN, project 2P03B08425.
+This work was partially supported by KBN grant 2P03B08425 and by EC grant RESQ IST-2001-37559.